 We’re customer-focused, with short turnaround times and creative, commercially-led solutions.

 Our Irish office is based in Waterfront Square in Cork City Centre, Ireland.
 Meetings are available by appointment.

 Our office is right next to Cork (Kent) Train Station, less than a 10-minute walk from nearby bus stops and only 15 minutes drive from Cork Airport.

 We work with businesses of all sizes in Ireland and Europe, from one-man startups to established household brands.

 The process for protecting your intellectual property in Ireland depends on the rights in question.
 The four main types of rights are copyright, designs, patents, and trade marks.
 Trade marks can be registered with the IPOI, as can patents and designs.

 However, the registration of such rights is territorial.
-This means you’ll need to register these rights with foreign intellectual property bodies if you require protection abroad.
+This means you must register these rights with foreign intellectual property bodies if you require protection abroad.

-To ensure your entire IP portfolio is accounted for and properly protected, we highly recommend speaking to a specialist lawyer.
+To ensure your entire IP portfolio is accounted for and adequately protected, we highly recommend speaking to a specialist lawyer.

 If a person or business is infringing your IP without your permission, you should collect evidence, such as video recordings, screenshots or physical assets.

 Then, speak to your lawyers about the infringement.
 You’ll need evidence of your ownership of the IP rights you allege they are infringing.
 For rights that you can register, such as a trade mark, this will be fairly simple.
 However, ownership of other rights, such as copyright, may be more difficult to prove.